Patent Promises and Patents

 To obtain a list of all technical documents covered by a program, select the applicable program from the Programs list.

-Note To print the list of selected items in the Patent Map, click Print below the Map, and to clear the list of selected items that appear below the Patent Map, click Reset.
+Note To print the list of selected items in the Patent and Program Map, click Print below the Map, and to clear the list of selected items that appear below the Patent and Program Map, click Reset.